-Let’s say you think that someone has stolen your software code or other intellectual property.
-What can you do?
-These kind of disputes ordinarily involve copyright infringement--someone has violated your copyright in your intellectual property.
 When a copyright dispute arises, there are often several self-help steps a copyright owner can take.
-These generally amount to telling the infringer to stop the infringing activity and/or pay for the infringement.
-When push comes to shove, however, there is only one remedy with teeth in it: to ask a federal court to order the infringing activity halted and to award a judgment for damages.
+These generally begin with telling the infringer to stop the infringing activity and/or pay for the infringement.
+When push comes to shove, however, there is only one remedy with teeth: to ask a federal court (through a lawsuit) to order the infringing activity halted and to award a judgment for damages.

 Because this type of litigation is procedurally complex, an attorney skilled in copyright litigation is required.
 However, before seeing a lawyer, you should determine whether you could have a valid claim for copyright infringement.
-Hare the major things you must establish to prove infringement:
+Here are the major elements you must establish to prove infringement: